• FB

 Whether you use it for noodle dishes, salads, a dipping sauce or spring rolls, this is THE BEST Spicy Peanut Sauce!
 A delicious blend of peanut butter and Asian flavors that is finger-licking good.

-Just like cars, tvs, cell phones, and even food – we are always striving for a way to make them faster, bigger, easier to use and tastier.
+I’m revamping and creating a 2.0 version of my original Spicy Peanut Sauce recipe, which is posted here.
+Just like cars, TVs, cell phones, and even food, we are constantly striving to make them faster, bigger, easier to use, and tastier.

 That’s where this recipe comes into play.
 I wanted to give it an overhaul and see if I could improve on something already delicious.
-I wanted it to be easier to make, fewer ingredients and give it an updated taste.
+I wanted it to be easier to make, with fewer ingredients, and give it an updated taste.

 Ingredients needed to make Spicy Peanut Sauce

-This recipe only requires 7 ingredients.
-In today’s Foodie pantries, these ingredients are fairly common.
+This recipe only requires seven ingredients.
+In today’s Foodie pantries, these ingredients are pretty standard.

-However, if you do not have something like say rice wine vinegar, most grocery stores nowadays carry it.
+However, if you don’t have something like rice wine vinegar, most grocery stores nowadays carry it.

 This recipe only needs the following ingredients: